Develop a strategic recordkeeping plan

 Find out how to migrate records between business systems and applications.

-Find out what you need to do in a machinery-of-government change.
+Find out what you need to do in a machinery-of-government or administrative change.

 A strategic recordkeeping implementation plan (SRIP) provides a structured and compliance-based approach to recordkeeping and a way of implementing your recordkeeping system.